pingcap/community/architecture/README.md

 #### How to become a Reviewer

 - Familiar with the codebase
-- Demonstrated a recoganized level of community engagement in the SIG development, via contributions that have met one or more of the minimal criteria as defined below：
+- Demonstrated a recognized level of community engagement in the SIG development, via contributions that have met one or more of the minimal criteria as defined below：
-  - Merged 20+ PRs (may vary among SIGs)
+  - Merged 20 PRs or more (may vary among SIGs)
-  - Handled 1+ more issue of Medium difficulty or higher
+  - Fixed 1 or more issues of Medium difficulty
 - Sponsored by at 2 Committers of the SIG

-#### Responsibilities and Privileges
+#### Privileges and responsibilities

 - Ensure the correctness of the code submitted to the SIG
 - Respond promptly to PRs